Skip to main content

 Data Currency Adjustment (ECI)

-BLS OES wage data is collected annually in May and published approximately 10 months later.
+BLS OEWS wage estimates carry a May reference date and are published roughly a year later; the survey pools six semiannual panels (May and November) collected over three years.
 For reports covering tax years after the survey date, a data currency adjustment is applied to account for wage growth in the intervening period.

 The adjustment uses the Bureau of Labor Statistics Employment Cost Index (ECI), specifically the 12-month percent change for wages and salaries, private industry workers (BLS Series CIU2020000000000I, not seasonally adjusted).
-The ECI measures actual changes in employer labor costs and is the standard index for projecting wage survey data forward.
+The ECI measures actual changes in employer labor costs and is widely used to project wage survey data forward.

-This methodology is described by the Bureau of Labor Statistics in “Aging Wage Survey Data Using the Employment Cost Index” (Monthly Labor Review) and is standard practice in compensation analysis.
+This methodology is described by the Bureau of Labor Statistics in “Aging Wage Survey Data Using the Employment Cost Index” (Compensation and Working Conditions) and is a widely used approach in compensation analysis.

 Adjustment Formula